brycewray/hugo-site/content/posts/2023/03/publish-or-perish-2023/index.md

 DOAP's CDN uses Cloudflare and its hundreds of PoPs.

 The DOAP UI is the worst among these hosts.
 It makes it somewhat difficult (by design?) to get started with a new site without inadvertently picking a paid plan.
-Indeed, it reminded me a little of the bad old days of trying to deal with old-school hosts like GoDaddy, which never tires of trying to sell you one or two or eighty-five things you didn't come there to buy.
+Indeed, it reminded me a little of the bad old days of trying to deal with an old-school host like GoDaddy, which never tires of trying to sell you one or two or eighty-five things you didn't come there to buy.
 If you insist on trying DOAP, refer to [Frank Corso](https://frankcorso.dev)'s "[Deploying a Static Site to Digital Ocean's App Platform](https://frankcorso.dev/deploy-static-site-digital-ocean-app-platform.html)."

 DOAP builds are somewhat sluggish compared to others' speeds in this category, although they improve a bit after the first time.